ivadomed/ivadomed/docs/source/tutorials/two_classes_microscopy_seg_2d_unet.rst

 - Training of a segmentation model (U-Net 2D) with a two classes labels on a single contrast on microscopy PNG images,

-- Testing of a trained model and computation of 3D evaluation metrics,
+- Testing of a trained model and computation of evaluation metrics,

 - Visualization of the outputs of a trained model.

-.. _Download dataset:

 Download dataset
 ----------------

-We will use a publicly-available dataset consisting of 10 microscopy sampel of rat spinal cord.
+We will use a publicly-available dataset consisting of 10 microscopy sample of rat spinal cord.

 To download the dataset (~11MB), run the following commands in your terminal: